LeonarddeR/unicodebrailleinput/readme.md

 * The add-on now requires NVDA 2024.1 or newer
 * Changed radio buttons into combo boxes
-* Added ASCII output type to easily convert to ASCII braille as well
+* Added output types for ASCII braille (BRF) and NABC (North American Braille Computer Code with full Latin1 character set)

 ### Changes for 4.1